jdh8/wbridge5.book/they-open/constructive-suit/precise-michaels/README.md

 The French determine to eliminate weak 2♦, both opening and overcall.

 ### Majors 2♦ ###
 The bid to show majors is always 2♦ regardless of opponents' minor.
+The (1♣) 2♣ bid is natural instead, making clubs no longer adverse.

+The minimum strength is the same as 1♠ and 1♥ overcalls.
+Therefore, one can simply take this overcall as a hybrid of 1♠ and 1♥.
+However, this overcall is unlimited.